 However, not all brands publish this characteristic.
 In this case, I advise you to contact the brand you are interested in and ask them directly, some will answer, others not!

-Thirdly, I advise you to go to the professionals of the field, go to your bike shop and discuss with the salesmen on the spot.
-These people are (generally) qualified to answer your questions and advise you, to direct you towards what is the most adapted for you, your needs, your desires and your morphology.
+Thirdly, I advise you to go to the professionals in the field, go to your bike shop, and discuss with the salesmen on the spot.
+These people are (generally) qualified to answer your questions and advise you, to direct you towards what is the most adapted for you, your needs, your desires, and your morphology.

 Picking a Bike for Overweight Riders

-There are specialized brands for larger riders that offer an average bike weight limits that can exceed 500 pounds of maximum load!
+There are specialized brands for larger riders that offer an average bike weight limit that can exceed 500 pounds of maximum load!

 Zize Bikes